Sort on Published Date;

 The Gold Issue M. Co., leasing on the Midget mine on Gold hill, is preparing to install a large hoist for the purpose of extending the plan of operations.

-The main shaft is now down 900 ft. and will be sunk to a greater depth.
+graphic for visual presentation of text The main shaft is now down 900 ft. and will be sunk to a greater depth.

 Internet Source Text Link(s) {Found/Seen/Known]: